Friday, October 26, 2012

 • Provincial

-An Argentine accountant will tell you that you're technically supposed to pay National taxes too, which are taxes paid to the Argentine government, but according to my research, people here don't do this.
+An Argentine accountant will tell you that you're technically supposed to pay National taxes too, which are taxes paid to the Argentine government in Buenos Aires, but according to my research, people here don't do this.
 So, you'll be fine as long as you pay the municipal and provincial taxes for your property.
+Oh, and keep a record of everything you paid.
+The offices down here tend to misplace records.
+They're very inefficient that way.
+You sure don't want to pay for something and then have them accuse you of not paying for it.

 Other Types of Taxes

 Taxes are automatically added to the final total of your store purchase, but you’re not likely to see how much you’ve been taxed on a credit card receipt.
+Crazy, I know!
 Taxes are also deducted from employee paychecks just like in the States.

 Monotributo